denten-books/plain-text/3-sign.md

 ## Chapter 3: Splitting the Sign

-> The grand swell of volume between the small input and output need not be known to any human mind, but should stay inside the machine [@neumann_electronic_1948].

 I do not trust the text appearing before my eyes.
 Wendy Hui Kyong Chun calls magnetic storage the "enduring ephemeral," which "creates unforeseen degenerative links between humans and machines" [@chun_enduring_2008, 148].
 If